Getting Your Child to Wear a Face Mask

 For younger kids, consider making a game out of who can wear their mask the longest without touching it.
 You can practice while taking a walk, going to the playground or the grocery store.
 Stuffed animals and dolls can also practice mask wearing!
 Remind them to put the mask back on when they forget.
 For younger children, many reminders may be needed.

 Masks are not recommended for children younger than age 2.
-Instead, weigh your family’s risk level and keep very young children at home if necessary, especially in areas of high COVID-19 community levels and low immunity.
+Instead, weigh your family’s risk level and keep very young children at home if necessary, especially when respiratory viruses are circulating widely.

 Most kids are more willing to follow the rules when they have some choices.
 One easy choice is which mask to wear.
 Masks come in a variety of styles, patterns, fabrics and fits.
 Does your child prefer ear straps or a tie in the back?
 Which can they put on and take off without help?
 Compliment their mask choice: “I love your mask!
 Do you like mine?”